 While corporation tax currently stands at a standard rate of 28%, tax rates of 14% and 40% also apply to profits from specific businesses.
 Nation Building Tax (NBT) was abolished with effect from December 2019 and the Economic Service Charge (ESC) was abolished with effect from January 2020.2

 High and flexible import tariffs, as well as the application of other import taxes such as VAT, can increase costs for suppliers.
-Additionally, in early 2020, import restrictions were placed on items including flour, sugar and liquor.
-Changes to import duties are used as the main trade policy lever by the Sri Lankan Government.3
+Additionally, in 2022, Sri Lanka limited imports of 367 non-essential items, including fish, footwear and wine.3

 Following the 2004 tsunami that claimed thousands of lives, as well the impact of severe drought and seasonal flooding, action on climate resilience is a key focus for the Sri Lankan economy.

 Corruption levels remain high across the region, with Sri Lanka no exception.
 There has been little improvement in this in recent years